nhaar/Waddle-Forever/README.md

 Special thanks to charlotte, who made CPSC, the original singleplayer/speedrunning client.

-Special thanks to supermanover for support and eventual help.
+Special thanks to supermanover, Blue Kirby, Resol van Lemmy for the continued support and help during development.